Kaiddd/Roblox-Client-Optimizer/README.md

 See [this video](https://www.youtube.com/watch?v=aY7US2Zl47M) for information on how to install the flags manually.

+## Alternative Installation

+Need even more FPS?
+Check our the RCO™ Supersonic section below.

 Do you want to use the old autoupdating system?
-Check out the RCO™ 2 section below.
+Check out the RCO™ 2 and RCO™ 3 sections below.

 ## RCO™ Supersonic
 RCO™ Supersonic is our FPS and latency focused configuration file, you can get it [here](https://roblox-client-optimizer.simulhost.com/supersonic/ClientAppSettings.json).